aishvaryaverma/ReaderZone/README.md

 I have used yarn instead of NPM.

-Upload button works basically to upload and show file to frontend we need an server to upload a file. so i just get the file name and format and display on Frontend
+Upload button working basically i have get formData and show file to frontend.

 Node Sass is used in this project, Also followed 7-1 scss architecture